Foxyi03/Snake-Game/README.md

 It will include enemies that search for food too, if the snake touches an enemy it's body will shrink instead of a game over.
 The game only ends when the snake shrinks until only it's head is visible or when it hits itself or a obstacle.

+//current status

+The files are just the layout on how I want it to look like.
+Nothing is set in place and stuff will be added or removed.

 //info-dump